top of page

 Understanding peptide reconstitution starts with concepts, not shortcuts.

 Reconstitution is not about following a recipe.
 It is about understanding chemistry and context.
-The powder is stabilized for a reason.
-The liquid is chosen for a reason.
+The powder is stabilized for a reason, and the liquid is chosen for a reason.
 The final solution exists to serve a specific experimental purpose.

 When you understand that logic, the process makes sense without needing shortcuts.